tjhickey724/discrete_math/notes/sequences/AVLapplication.md

-# Applications of Sequences to AVL trees
+# Applications of Sequences to Priority Queues and AVL trees

 The techniques we've used for solving recursive equations have many applications in Computer Science.
 In this note, we will show how a variation of the fibonacci sequence has applications in finding the